risk-first/website/menagerie/Communication-Risk.md

 **Information Risk** isn't just for people; it's fundamental.
 Therefore, the computer systems we build share the same flaws and have the same constraints.

-To get inside **Communication Risk**, we need to understand **Communication** itself, whether between _machines_, _people_ or _products_:   we'll look at each in turn.
-In order to do that, we're going to examine four basic concepts in each of these settings:
- - [Channels](https://en.wikipedia.org/wiki/Communication_channel), the medium via which the communication is happening.
- - [Messages](https://en.wikipedia.org/wiki/Message): The information we want to convey.
- - [Protocols](https://en.wikipedia.org/wiki/Communication_protocol) -  the systems of rules that allow two or more entities of a communications system to transmit information.
- - [Internal Models](Internal-Model): the sources and destinations for the messages.
-Updating internal models (whether in our heads or machines) is the reason why we're communicating.

 ## A Model Of Communication

 In 1948, Claude Shannon proposed this definition of communication: